MicrosoftDocs/win32/desktop-src/uxguide/ctrl-tabs.md

 ### Dynamic window surface pattern

--   **Don't use scroll bars on tab pages.** Tabs function similarly to scroll bars—to increase the effective area of a window.
+-   **Don't use scroll bars on tab pages.** Tabs function similarly to scroll bars to increase the effective area of a window.
 One mechanism should be sufficient.
 -   **Use concise tab labels.** Use one or two words that clearly describe the content of the page.
 Longer labels consume screen space, especially when the labels are localized.
 -   **Use specific, meaningful tab labels.** Avoid generic tab labels that could apply to any tab, such as General, Advanced, or Settings.
 -   **If a tab doesn't apply to the current context and users don't expect it to, remove it.** Doing so simplifies the UI and users won't miss it.